 [See also part two, "Big Apple Corner (1997 Law & Today)," and part three, "Big Apple Corner (New York Morning Telegraph site)."
 2022 UPDATE: The "Big Apple Corner" sign has been missing since 2021.]

 The road to "Big Apple Corner" (West 54th Street and Broadway) wasn't easy.
 It took five years.
 Here's what happened.

 The Gerald Cohen-Barry Popik work had traced "the Big Apple" to John J. Fitz Gerald, a track writer for the New York Morning Telegraph who'd heard the phrase from stablehands in New Orleans.
-Fitz Gerald, who was born in Saratoga, had lived the last thirty years of his life in Manhattan at a welfare hotel, at Broadway and West 54th Street.
+Fitz Gerald, who was born in Saratoga, had lived the last years of his life in Manhattan at a welfare hotel, then called the Hotel Bryant and originally called the Hotel Cumberland, at Broadway and West 54th Street.

 In the 1990s, the hotel was renovated and became the Ameritania Hotel.

 In 1992, I took all the "Big Apple" documents and asked to speak to someone at the Manhattan Borough President's Office.
 The city charter changed in the late 1980s; the borough presidents offices were stripped of power and now remain largely ceremonial.